oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 	<copy>sudo firewall-cmd --reload</copy></copy>
         ```

-    - Start the NGINX server and configure it to start after system reboots.
+    - Start the NGINX server and load the new web server settings.

         ```
-        <copy>sudo systemctl enable --now nginx.service</copy>
+        <copy>sudo systemctl start nginx</copy>
         ```

     - Run a quick check on NGINX status.